This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is possible to use insoles to help prevent different injuries, including shin splints, but you need to ensure that you choose the right insoles for your needs.
 This is one of the best options to choose for shin splints and provides some of the relief that you need when compared to surgery or some of the other issues that are out there.

 There are a few things that you need to consider when it comes to picking out the right insoles to help out with your shin splints.
-Some of these include
+Some of these include:

-Look for Proper Fit
+Look For Proper Fit

 You need to pick out an insole that will provide the proper fit.
 You need some good arch support, but this will only work if the insole fits the foot precisely.